 #1.
 Promote Your Brand to a Large Audience (Apple Music)

 This strategy is essentially a numbers game: you’re merely casting a wide net into a sea of consumers in the hopes of catching a large catch.
-There isn’t much planning involved in this process; whatever success you may have is almost probably due to the law of averages and a lot of chance (unless you’re a monster brand like Apple).
+There isn’t much planning involved in this process; whatever success you may have is most probably due to the law of averages and a lot of chance (unless you’re a monster brand like Apple).

 #2.
 Promote Your Brand to a More Specific/Niche Audience (Spotify)